 I studied the Alimiyyah Course at an Islamic seminary and have been teaching subjects of the Islamic sciences at different institutes.
 I work at Islamic Help Charity as an Orphans and Childcare Programme Officer and recently launched my own organisation named TAVi – The Amatullah Vision – aiming to help women reconnect with their faith.
 I deliver seminars organised for the public and hold private classes teaching Arabic Grammar from a syllabus designed by myself.
 I completed a Postgraduate Award in Islamic Education at the University of Warwick and am currently looking forward to beginning my Masters, hoping to use what I learn to develop my own organisation as well as make a positive impact on other Muslim educational organisations.

-I have obtained a BA (Hons) in History and Politics from Queen Mary University, and with the help of the Aziz Foundation, I will be studying the MSc International Relations programme at LSE.
-My research interests include the differing strength and nature of Islam as a discursive and mobilising force in global politics and the role of realpolitik in US foreign policy.
-I have ambitions to proceed onto doctoral research, and I hope to use this opportunity to encourage other British Muslims to add their knowledge, findings and valuable perspectives to academic discussions.
+I have attained a BA (Hons) in History and Politics from Queen Mary University, and with the help of the Aziz Foundation, I will be studying the MSc International Relations programme at the LSE.
+My research interests include the differing strength and nature of Islam as a discursive and mobilising force in global politics, and different forms of transnational political violence.
+I hope to use this opportunity to encourage other British Muslims to add their knowledge, findings and valuable perspectives to academic discussions.

 I graduated in Biotechnology from Imperial College London, where I had the opportunity to explore current scientific research.
 However, I found myself more fascinated by the actual application of this research, which is why I have chosen the Physician Associate Masters.
 Also, working with my local Muslim community, I realised that there is a lack of support in areas surrounding mental health.
 Through my studies I aim to directly help young Muslims in their everyday stresses, as well as creating a support network for them to turn to.